suttacentral/legacy-suttacentral/utility/suttalatex/readme.txt

 Complete the directory name of where the sutta files are stored (f.i. pt/pi/su/mn/).
 Type which suttas you want in this book, the output-name (the files will be stored in a directory called nikaya+output-name).
 Also enter again the directory of your translation files and other info.

-right-click on the toc.xhtml you just created and edit ebook.
-Right now this does not work properly yet and more research is needed but this is the way you can create one for the time being.
-Import the cover with 'maintain aspect ratio' and change the toc.ncx file (copy and paste from what python created)